joelchan/notenote.link/_notes/Course reading list.md

 season: summer
 ---

+PDFs for most readings are available in the [ELMS files space](https://umd.instructure.com/courses/1312227/files/folder/Readings).
+If you are not able to find a PDF or copy, it is a good idea to learn how to use UMD's [interlibrary loan service](https://www.lib.umd.edu/access/ill).

 ## Exploring epistemology I

 ### Week 1.
-Defining Science
+Defining Science (8/30)

 [[Crotty_1998_Chapter 1- Introduction]]
 Chapter 1: Introduction.
 In Crotty, M. J. (1998).
 The Foundations of Social Research.
 London ; Thousand Oaks, Calif: SAGE Publications Ltd.

 [[Jaccard_2020_Chapter 3 - Science as an approach to understanding]]
 Chapter 3: Science as an Approach to Understanding.
-In Jaccard, J., & Jacoby, J. (2009).
-Theory Construction and Model-Building Skills: A Practical Guide for Social Scientists (1 edition).
+In Jaccard, J., & Jacoby, J. (2020).
+Theory Construction and Model-Building Skills: A Practical Guide for Social Scientists (2nd edition).
 New York: The Guilford Press.

 [[Jaccard_2020_Chapter 12 - Historically Influential Systems of Thought]]
-Chapter 11: Historically Influential Systems of Thought.
-In Jaccard, J., & Jacoby, J. (2009).
-Theory Construction and Model-Building Skills: A Practical Guide for Social Scientists (1 edition).
+Chapter 12: Historically Influential Systems of Thought.
+In Jaccard, J., & Jacoby, J. (2020).
+Theory Construction and Model-Building Skills: A Practical Guide for Social Scientists (2nd edition).
 New York: The Guilford Press.

 [[Gaver_2014 _Science and Design- The implications of different forms of accountability]] Gaver, W. “Science and Design: The Implications of Different Forms of Accountability.”
 In Olson, J. S., & Kellogg, W. A. (Eds.).
 (2014).
 Ways of Knowing in HCI (2014 edition).
 New York: Springer.